asikarwar007/frontend-Interview-problems/frontend-Interview-problems/Easy/implement-n-async-tasks-in-race/question.md

 ```

 ## Constraints
-    - Do not use Promise.race or any third-party libraries.
+  -Do not use Promise.race or any third-party libraries.

 ## Notes
 The race function should handle any number of async tasks and return a promise that resolves or rejects as soon as one of the tasks completes or fails.